stakach/rfcs/text/0028-generic-aliases.md

 #### Recursive aliases

-Recursive _non-generic_ aliases remain supported (they are how recursive structural types like `Json` are expressed in Crystal today).
-The alias body is evaluated lazily and the recursion bottoms out where the body refers to the alias name in a position that doesn't immediately require the resolved type.

 A generic alias that recursively references itself with the same type parameters expands like any other recursive alias.
 A generic alias that references itself with _different_ type parameters expands the substitution at each use; if no fixed point exists, the compiler reports a "recursive alias can't be expanded" error at the use site, mirroring the existing behaviour for non-generic aliases that can't be resolved.